THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 How to Know if Change Is Necessary

-In a healthy company, slight cultural changes happen frequently, simply because people grow and learn, staff members come and go, and because the world at large is always changing.
-So cultural change on a low level is always going on in a healthy organization.
+In a healthy company, slight cultural changes happen frequently because people grow and learn, staff members come and go, and the world is always changing.
+So, cultural change on a low level always happens in a healthy organization.

 Weak or bad culture is often expressed by a number of factors.